AdobeDocs/analytics.en/help/implement/vars/config-vars/linkleavequerystring.md

 ## s.linkLeaveQueryString in AppMeasurement and Launch custom code editor

 The `s.linkLeaveQueryString` variable is a boolean.
 Its default value is `false`.

-Set this variable to `true` if you want link tracking URLs to keep query strings.
+* If this variable is set to `true`, query strings are preserved in link tracking URLs.
+* If this variable is set to `false` or not defined, query strings are stripped from link tracking URLs.

 ```js
 s.linkLeaveQueryString = true;